Hybrid event – In-person and online (main conference programme only) through Microsoft Teams

 Extended break for networking and refreshments

-Representatives from sector Peak Bodies share experiences and insights on navigating uncertainty and how they are supporting members
+Peak Body leaders from across the sector share experiences and insights on navigating uncertainty and how they are supporting members

 12.00 – 12.30pmTua o te Pae – Beyond the Horizon